fipro78/osgi_deployment_options/README.md

 | :---                            |        ---:|                  ---:|           ---:|           ---:|
 | graalvm:17                             | \~  38 MB  |            \~  46 MB |             - |             - |
 | graalvm:17-alpine                      | \~  43 MB  |            \~  53 MB |      \~ 34 ms |             - |

+### Observations

+- for folder based plain OSGi the clean start is slower than using a bundle cache
+- for the plain OSGi executable jar and the custom runtime images based on it the clean start is likely as fast as the start with cache
+- for the Atomos deployment variants the clean start is typically slower than the start with cache
+- the startup performance of a custom runtime image created with the IBM Semeru (OpenJ9) `jlink` command is about twice as slow compared to the version created with Eclipse Temurin.

 ## Future Investigation: Checkpoint and Restore